egmg726/rna-pathways/learners/setup.md

 This workshop provides a practical introduction to functional enrichment analysis following differential expression in RNA-seq studies.
 We will compare two major enrichment strategies, **over-representation analysis (ORA)** and **functional class scoring (FCS)**, and discuss when each approach is most appropriate.
 Participants will learn how to implement these methods in R using packages including `clusterProfiler`, `fgsea`, `Reg-Enrich` and `STRINGdb`, drawing on pathway and gene-set resources such as **Gene Ontology**, **KEGG Pathway Database** and **Molecular Signatures Database**.
 By the end of this workshop, you will have a clear understanding of how to interpret enriched pathways in RNA-seq data.

+This workshop is largely based on the Galaxy-based workshop [RNA-seq genes to pathways](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/rna-seq-genes-to-pathways/tutorial.html) on the Galaxy Training Network.

 :::: prereq

 -	Installed R and RStudio